Namuro/l2-cv-bot/README.md

 ```
 --window    Lineage II window title or part of the title.
 Default: "Lineage II"
 --debug     Show window with debug information.
-Press ESC to exit or Space to reset bar positions.
+Press ESC to exit or Space to reset bars position.
 Default: true
 ```

 `run.bat` only accepts window title.